Crypto137/MHServerEmu/README.md

 MHServerEmu is in early stages of development.
 Currently it features:

-- Complete network protocol implementation.
+- Client-server network protocol implementation.

-- Account system with simple web API for registering new accounts.

 - Basic multiplayer functionality: handling multiple clients, remote connections, chat.

-- Exploration of all hubs, as well as a number of public combat zones and private instances.
+- Implementation of the proprietary static game data management system used by the game.

+- Fully-featured implementation of DRAG (dynamic random area generator).

+- Spawning of entities, including NPCs, enemies, and interactable objects, across the entire game.

-- In-game hero and costume selection.
+- Hero and costume selection.

 - Rudimentary implementation of hero powers.

-- Early implementation of NPCs and interactable objects in some static regions.
+- Account system with simple web API for registering new accounts.

 ## Setup